 Almost every Sunday, year round, from 10 am to 3pm, Ballard Avenue closes to traffic and opens to the Ballard Farmers’ Market – one of Seattle’s largest.
 Seasonal produce, cheese and wine, bread from local bakeries, preserves and candies, snacks, snacks, and more snacks are for sale at the dozens of stands that line the street.
 There are musicians, and arts and crafts too – all local, the market requires that vendors be from Washington state.
 If you buy at the Ballard Farmers Market, it was grown, cooked, distilled, or felted here.
 You should absolutely go hungry, no matter what time of day, and eat a walking feast while you wander between the stands and Ballard’s increasingly chic, hip shops.

 Ballard was once a very sleepy neighborhood, home to primarily Norwegian immigrants who worked in timber or fishing.
-The Nordic Heritage Museum showcases the lives of the Scandinavians who carved new lives in the Pacific Northwest.
+The impressive and recently refurbished Nordic Heritage Museum showcases the lives of the Scandinavians who carved new lives in the Pacific Northwest.
 But Ballard has changed dramatically in recent years thanks to a booming technology economy.
 A few establishments remain, like the Tractor Tavern and Hattie’s Hat, but there’s much here that’s brand new.
 Restaurants and businesses are opening in Ballard’s attractive low rise turn of the century brick buildings.

 A little under a mile away from the Farmer’s Market, you’ll find the Hiram M. Chittenden Locks.
-The locks were built in 1917 to allow boats to transit from Puget Sound to Lake Union, but Chittenden was a forward thinking man for his time and designed the locks with a built in fish ladder.
+The locks were built in 1917 to allow boats to transit from Puget Sound to Lake Union, but Chittenden was a forward-thinking man for his time and designed the locks with a built-in fish ladder.
 The fish ladder allows migrating salmon to journey upstream to their breeding grounds, unimpeded by the locks.
 And there are chutes that allow the small fry – salmon hatchlings – to return to the Puget Sound and then, out to the deep waters of the Pacific to live out their lives until they, too, return to their breeding grounds.
 The best time to visit the locks is between July and September when the salmon runs are at their most robust, but the season can start early and run through November.
 There’s a park and a visitor’s center where you can learn about the salmon run and the history of the locks.
 The fish ladder – with its underwater viewing window – is on the south side.
 If you’re lucky, you’ll see a big fishing boat navigate the locks while you’re there.